 Training will probably be based in the laboratory or workshop at first, with exposure to manufacturing at scale later.
 If training in manufacturing is given, it will include safety, management and regulatory and compliance issues.

-You are also likely to receive training in a range of generic skills, (especially in larger organisations), which could include time management, leadership, presentation skills and possibly languages, as well as technical training, including IT and product familiarisation.
+You're also likely to receive training in a range of generic skills, which could include time management, leadership, presentation skills and possibly languages, as well as technical training, including IT and product familiarisation.

 Many companies operate a mentoring system, where a more experienced member of staff offers confidential help and support on a one-to-one basis to a new or less experienced colleague.